thoughtbot/guides/_template/how-to/alerts-admonitions-callouts.md

 > }
 > ```

+### Callout With Custom Title

+> [!IMPORTANT] Pay Attention!
+> Crucial information necessary for users to succeed.

+## Syntax Incompatible With GitHub

 ### Nested Alerts

+While Obsidian supports rendering nested callouts, at the time of writing GitHub does not:

 > [!NOTE]
 > Highlights information that users should take into account, even when skimming.